pcchaparro/pcchaparro.github.io/_pages/resources.md

 ## Videos

-Here you can find videos of talks about my research
+Some presentations about my research that have been recorded are available here.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">